Situation

 6. Pass secrets safely

-The agent’s DID keys, x402 wallet, and OAuth tokens are generated and persisted inside the VM.BOXD_API_KEY stays on your host and is
+The agent’s DID keys, x402 wallet, and OAuth tokens are generated and persisted inside the VM.BOXD_API_KEY / BOXD_TOKEN stays on

-never shipped.
+your host and is never shipped.
 User secrets go in via --env:

-what was dropped.
-Run --dry-run to see the full list before deploying.
+--dry-run to see the full

 7. Source packaging rules

-Your project root is auto-discovered by walking up from the entry script looking forpyproject.toml, setup.py, requirements.txt, or .git.
+Your project root is auto-discovered by walking up from the entry script looking forpyproject.toml, setup.py, requirements.txt, or .git

-__pycache__/, .git/, .venv/, node_modules/,
+__pycache__/, .git/, .venv/, venv/, node_modules/,

-.binduignoreHard cap: 50 MB compressed.
-Bigger sources fail fast with a pointer to
+Hard cap: 50 MB compressed.
+Bigger sources fail fast with a

 8. Dev tools while it’s running